 Welcome to the refreshed digitalnz.org, the next step in DigitalNZ’s evolution.
 Here we’re developing and testing new and improved ways for you to find, share and use amazing New Zealand content.

 In 2017 we’ve developed a fresh, more user-friendly and lovely-to-look-at version of digitalnz.org.
 We’re starting with a very basic version of the website and we’ll regularly make both small and substantial changes to this site throughout this year and beyond.
 These changes will often be based on your feedback, so any thoughts you have for us are hugely helpful and will feed directly into the site’s development.

-You can let us know what you think by clicking the “Feedback” button on the lower right-hand corner of this page, or email us at firstname.lastname@example.org.
+You can let us know what you think by emailing us at firstname.lastname@example.org.
 We’d love to hear from you.

 These notes give you all the information about what is, and isn’t yet, working on digitalnz.org.